DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: System Model and Problem Formulation

-\textbf{Problem definition.} We consider a fixed training protocol (dataset split, optimiser, stopping criterion) and a fixed per-subexperiment shot budget $S$.
-For a given configuration (cut plan $\ell$, worker pool size $w$, scheduling policy $\pi$, and optional straggler parameters), our primary systems objective is to minimise \emph{time-to-solution} while preserving learning outcomes:
+We consider a fixed training protocol (dataset split, optimiser, stopping criterion) and a fixed per-subexperiment shot budget~$S$.
+For a given configuration (cut plan~$\ell$, worker pool size~$w$, scheduling policy~$\pi$, and optional straggler parameters), our primary systems objective is to minimise \emph{time-to-solution} while preserving learning outcomes:

-We operationalise this objective through: \begin{itemize} \item \textit{Measured:} $T_{\mathrm{part}}, T_{\mathrm{gen}}, T_{\mathrm{exec}}, T_{\mathrm{rec}}, T_{\mathrm{total}}$ per query instance (and their aggregation over training); \item \textit{Derived:} stage shares (e.g., $T_{\mathrm{rec}}/T_{\mathrm{total}}$), scaling curves as a function of $w$, and bottleneck attribution via changes in dominant stage across configurations; \item \textit{Observed:} training outcomes (accuracy) and robustness metrics computed under a consistent evaluation regime. \end{itemize} This mapping directly supports RQ1--RQ5: overhead and scaling are answered by timing breakdowns and their evolution with $w$; the existence of a reconstruction bottleneck is established by measured dominance of $T_{\mathrm{rec}}$ and the saturation of speed-up; the impact of staggering is established by changes in $T_{\mathrm{exec}}$ tail behaviour and $T_{\mathrm{total}}$; and outcome preservation is established by measured accuracy and robustness under unchanged training and evaluation procedures.
+We operationalise this objective through: \begin{itemize} \item \textit{Measured:} $T_{\mathrm{part}}, T_{\mathrm{gen}}, T_{\mathrm{exec}}, T_{\mathrm{rec}}, T_{\mathrm{total}}$ per query instance (and their aggregation over training); \item \textit{Derived:} stage shares (e.g., $T_{\mathrm{rec}}/T_{\mathrm{total}}$), scaling curves as a function of $w$, and bottleneck attribution via changes in dominant stage across configurations; \item \textit{Observed:} training outcomes (accuracy) and robustness metrics computed under a consistent evaluation regime. \end{itemize} This mapping supports RQ1--RQ5: overhead and scaling from timing breakdowns, reconstruction bottleneck from measured $T_{\mathrm{rec}}$ dominance and speed-up saturation, staggering impact from $T_{\mathrm{exec}}$ tail behaviour changes, and outcome preservation from accuracy and robustness under unchanged evaluation procedures.